emahuni/em-async-events/README.md

     // metadata is information about the event and the listener itself eg: metadata == {
+      eventName: "some-event",
-      eventName: "opened-exlist-item", eventOptions: {/*opts passed to event*/},
+      eventOptions: {/*opts passed to event*/},
       callbackOptions: {/*opts passed to listener*/},
-      eventOrigin: VueComponent /*vue compo that emitted the event*/, listenersTally: 1 };
+      eventOrigin: VueComponent /*vue compo that emitted the event*/,
+      listenersTally: 6 // number of listeners for this event };
+  },

+  async eventCallback1 (payload, metadata) {
-    return /*whatever response you want to the event if it's a hook; see below*/
+    // if you are going to return anything to event make sure you use 'isHook' option and callback is async return /*whatever response you want to return to the event only if it's a hook; see below*/ },

+  async eventCallback2 (payload, metadata) {
+    // you can get reponses from all callback this way in each callback
+    // ... do whatever this does
+    let newPayload = { blah: 'any new payload of any type for this callback to pass back'};
+    // see if there is any callback that already prepared the results chain if not create it payload = (payload && Array.isArray(payload.$results$) && payload || { $results$: [] });
+    // now add the new response from this callback payload.$results$.push(newPayload);
+    // passed to the next callback as payload and finally to the event,
-    // you can also return { payload, directives: {}}
+    // which can find all data in payload.$results$[] return payload;
-  }
+  },

-  eventCallback2 (payload, metadata) {
+  eventCallback3 (payload, metadata) {
     // you can also change how the event will behave by modifying the eventOptions or callbackOptions
     // eg: stop invoking any subsequent callbacks on the event metadata.callbackOptions.stop = true; // or